Cracked Paint In Your Home? Don’t Call a Painter…It May Be Foundation Damage

 When you identify any of the above characteristics, or any time you’re in doubt about what the wall cracks may mean in your home, contact a professional.
 At Foundation Repair Services, we offer a variety of solutions to help repair your foundation.
 The most common is called helical pier underpinning, used to raise and level the settled portion of the foundation.
 In some cases, we may instead install a micropile underpinning system, such as when we encounter rock in soil strata.

-Why Painting over the Problem Could Put Your Home at Risk
+Problem Could Put Your Home at Risk

 The problem with painting over wall cracks is that you treat a potentially serious problem with a merely cosmetic solution.
 A fresh coat of paint might make the wall look better, but it won’t deal with the much greater situation underneath.
 Over time, the issue with your foundation will get worse, and when you end up repairing it later, it will be an even more expensive and lengthy project.